h0n24/covid-czech-historical-data/README.md

 - *Development in regions*: quarantined people amount, deaths, cases by district (more detailed, since the Ministry of Health publishes only regions, but regional hygiene stations are sharing this data).

 ## Link to API
-API can be found [on Apify.com](https://api.apify.com/v2/key-value-stores/ad2dUV2Kkxba6XhO1/records/LATEST?disableRedirect=true) or copy this file:
+API can be found [on Apify.com](https://api.apify.com/v2/key-value-stores/ad2dUV2Kkxba6XhO1/records/LATEST?disableRedirect=true) or copy this url:

     https://api.apify.com/v2/key-value-stores/ad2dUV2Kkxba6XhO1/records/LATEST?disableRedirect=true